Florida Expungements and Sealings

 Q13.
 How many times can a person have his or her Florida criminal record expunged or sealed?

 A13.
-Under Florida law only once - unless he/she had a record expunged as a juvenile through a qualified diversion program.
+Under Florida law only once - unless he/she had a record expunged as a juvenile through a diversion program.
 Additionally, mistaken arrests may be administratively expunged without using your one opportunity.

 Q14.
 Can Florida driving records be sealed or expunged?